jbarratt/serialized-hugo/content/about.md

 * [Github](https://github.com/jbarratt)
 * [Twitter](https://twitter.com/jbarratt)

+My [resume](/JoshuaBarrattResume.pdf) is also available, should you have an interesting opportunity to discuss.

 The name serialized has a double meaning.
 For programmers, to 'serialize' something is to take something from a live, running program and store it on disk in a way that can be brought back to life later, possibly by a different program.
 I liked that aspect -- I'm dumping life thoughts and threads from my life onto disk, where some other reader will pick them up and bring them to life in their head.
 I also like the way the name (albeit with slightly different spelling) is a callback to [serial novels][1] like Sherlock Holmes.

 I tend to write about my passions and obsessions -- the phrase "Fascination Burnout" comes from Neal Stephenson via [Binary Bonsai](http://binarybonsai.com/2009/01/03/fascination-burnout/)